shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 `LICENSE` - License file containing the MIT License of the original repo found in [Inspiration](#inspiration).

-`main.py` - Obsolete python file that was created and does not serve a purpose in the repo structure.
-Left as proof of progress.

 `predict.py` - Python file used to test the accuracy of a given model, which should be located at `test/model/GFNet.pth`

 `README.md` - This markdown file which describes everything about the repo.